 - Provide workshops and services to ensure that 95% of LSAMP-affiliated students are exposed to information about graduate school preparation.

-Fall Quarter Events
+Spring Quarter Events

+Coming soon.
 For more events, check out the LSAMP Calendar